Living history, landscape to breathe deeply.

 Velociped can withdraw from the tour twenty-one days before the starting date of the tour, at the latest, in case the minimum number of participants stated under the tour description is not attained.
 You will duly be informed without any delay in case of a withdrawal.
 Velociped will of course refund the paid tour price immediately.
 Please note our General Terms and Conditions.

-- english speaking tour guide
+- German-speaking bike tour guide

-- canoe tour
+- City tour in Warsaw

 Worth knowing about your Gdansk, Marienburg and Masurian Lakescape Tour